je-nunez/a_gnu_libc_interceptor_via_rtld_audit/README.md

      1427243201.652328: Calling symbol malloc from address 4006a0 ...
 (RDI=10240, RSI=0, RDX=11725120, RCX=11725120...

 where RDI, RSI, are the values of the CPU registers in the call to `malloc` above (e.g. in the above call to `malloc()`, the requested amount of memory is set in the register `RDI`, with value `RDI=10240` in the above line, so the call was `malloc(10240)`.
-See http://en.wikipedia.org/wiki/X86_calling_conventions#System_V_AMD64_ABI for the passing of parameters directly through the CPU registers in GCC in Linux.)
+See http://en.wikipedia.org/wiki/X86_calling_conventions#System_V_AMD64_ABI on the passing of the actual arguments in a function call preferently through the CPU registers directly, and not through the stack, in Linux -and other Unix-es.)